Division of the Mongol Empire: Yuan dynasty

 A Yuan dynasty jade belt plaque featuring carved designs of a dragon.

 The transition of the capital of the Mongol Empire from Karakorum to Khanbaliq (Dadu, modern-day Beijing) by Kublai in 1264 was opposed by many conservative Mongols.
 Thus, Ariq Böke's struggle was for keeping the center of the empire in the traditional Mongol homeland of Outer Mongolia.
 After Ariq Böke's death, the struggle was continued by Kaidu, a grandson of Ogedei Khan and lord Nayan.

 By eliminating the Song dynasty in 1279, Kublai completed the conquest of China proper.
 The fleets of the Yuan dynasty attempted to invade Japan in 1274 and 1281, but both invasions failed, and a large number of their ships were destroyed in sea storms called kamikazes (divine wind) on both occasions.
 The ordinary people experienced hardships during the Yuan dynasty.
 Hence, Mongol warriors rebelled against Kublai in 1289.
 Kublai died in 1294 and was succeeded by Temür (Emperor Chengzong), who continued the fight against Kaidu, which lasted until Kaidu's death in 1301.
 Ayurbarwada Buyantu Khan came to power in 1312.
 The civil service examination system was instituted in the Yuan dynasty in 1313.

 A rebellion called the Red Turban Rebellion began in the 1350s and the Yuan dynasty was overthrown by the Ming dynasty in 1368.
 The last Yuan emperor, Toghon Temür (Emperor Huizong), fled north to Yingchang and died there in 1370.
 The Yuan remnants, which had retreated to the Mongolian Plateau, are known in historiography as the Northern Yuan dynasty and continued to resist the Ming dynasty until it was conquered by the Jurchen-led Later Jin dynasty (predecessor of the Qing dynasty) in 1635.

 Golden Horde

 Batu Khan establishes the Golden Horde.

 The Golden Horde was founded by Batu, son of Jochi, in 1243.
-The Golden Horde included the Volga region, the Ural Mountains, the steppes of the northern Black Sea, the North Caucasus, Western Siberia, the Aral Sea and Irtysh basin, and held principalities of Rus' in tributary relations.
+The Golden Horde included the Volga region, the Ural Mountains, the steppes of the northern Black Sea, the North Caucasus, western Siberia, the Aral Sea and Irtysh basin, and held the Russian principalities in tributary relations.

 The capital was initially Sarai Batu and later Sarai Berke.
-This extensive empire weakened under rivalry of the descendants of Batu and split into the Kazakh Khanate, the Khanate of Kazan, the Astrakhan Khanate, the Crimean Khanate, the Khanate of Sibir, the Great Horde, the Nogai Horde and the White Horde during the 15th century.
-A unified Russia conquered Kazan in 1552, the Astrakhan Khanate in 1556, the Khanate of Sibir in 1598, and the Crimean Khanate in 1783.
+This extensive empire weakened under rivalry of the descendants of Batu and split into the Kazakh Khanate, the Khanate of Kazan, the Astrakhan Khanate, the Crimean Khanate, the Khanate of Sibir, the Great Horde, the Nogai Horde, and the White Horde during the 15th century.
+A unified Russia later conquered Kazan in 1552, the Astrakhan Khanate in 1556, the Khanate of Sibir in 1598, and the Crimean Khanate in 1783.